 The post-retiree mortality assumption is dependent upon the member's job category and gender.
-The base mortality assumptions, the 2016 Public Retirees of South Carolina Mortality table ("2016 PRSC"), were developed using the Systems' mortality experience.
-These base rates are adjusted for future improvement in mortality using published Scale AA projected from the year 2016.
+The base mortality assumptions, the 2016 and 2020 Public Retirees of South Carolina Mortality table ("2016 PRSC" and "2020 PRSC"), were developed using the Systems' mortality experience.
+These base rates are adjusted for future improvement in mortality using 80% of Scale UMP projected from the respective year.